 - Defended two Fortune 500 pharmaceutical companies in federal and state investigations concerning alleged violations of anti-kickback and other statutes.
 The companies successfully avoided any charges or administrative sanction.

 - Obtained dismissal of a federal indictment charging international parental kidnapping.
-This enabled the parent to avoid charges, travel internationally, and maintain custody of children without any public disclosure of the criminal charges.
+This enabled the client to avoid charges, travel internationally, and maintain custody of children without any public disclosure of the criminal charges.

-- Represented an individual in a federal investigation concerning alleged violations of the Foreign Corrupt Practices Act.
-This matter involves the sale of military and industrial equipment in a foreign country.
+- Convinced the DOJ to terminate an investigation of an individual concerning alleged violations of the Foreign Corrupt Practices Act.
+This matter involved the sale of military and industrial equipment in a foreign country.

 - Led the team defending a former company president in multiple civil and criminal matters regarding the alleged misappropriation of over $100 million.
 This case involved negotiations with multiple financial institutions to obtain payment of hundreds of millions of dollars in payroll and other expenses.

-- Represented a former executive of a Fortune 100 medical company in civil and potential criminal matters.
+- Represented a former executive of a Fortune 100 medical company in civil and potential criminal matters, including alleged perjury.
 The client was never charged or otherwise sanctioned.

-- Represented a doctor at sentencing following a conviction for the doctor’s alleged role in a $150 million scheme to dispense unnecessary opioids in one of the largest federal opioid prosecutions.
+- Represented a doctor at sentencing following a conviction for a $150 million scheme to dispense unnecessary opioids in one of the largest federal opioid prosecutions.

-- Defended the former president of a publicly traded company against tort and contract claims brought by previous employer.
-The case involved extensive discovery, including a three-day Rule 12(b)(6) deposition and hundreds of millions of dollars in claimed damages.
+- Defended the former president of a publicly traded company against tort and contract claims brought by a previous employer.
+The case involved extensive discovery, including a three-day Rule 30(b)(6) deposition and hundreds of millions of dollars in claimed damages.

 - Represented individuals and entities in disputes, litigation, and administrative proceedings regarding the financing, development, and operation of a $300 million casino complex.